 With Val Kilmer, Joanne Whalley, Warwick Davis.

-been told the baby will grow up to destroy her.
-Willow is noted by Examiners as being virtually a U film, until the opening of reel 5 when the impressive special effects come into play and the film moves from fairy tale, closer to the realms of horror
+who has been told the baby will grow up to destroy her.
+Willow is noted by Examiners as being virtually a U film, until the opening of reel 5 when the impressive special effects come into play and the film moves from fairy tale, closer to the

 Chappie is a 2015 USA / Mexico action thriller by Neill Blomkamp.